CADO Systems

 CADO Systems was a minicomputer and software manufacturer in 1976.
 In 1983 was acquired by Contel Business Systems.
-In 1989 Contel Business Systems merged with NDS and became VERSYSS.
+In 1989, Contel Business Systems merged with NDS and became VERSYSS.
 CADO was formed by former staff of McDonnell-Douglas Information Systems.
-CADO was based in Torrance Ca. and had a manufacturing plant and systems software engineering team in Cork, Ireland.
+CADO was based in Torrance, California and had a manufacturing plant and systems software engineering team in Cork, Ireland.

 Business model

 Contel and CADO focused their marketing on vertical markets.
 The computers and operating systems were tailored to rapid development and deployment of market-specific applications for small businesses, including: